viktorsmari/influxdb-grafana-letsencrypt-docker/README.md

 This is UNTESTED on a fresh machine!

-1. Run the playbook ( fails because docker is not running )
+1. Run the playbook ( is only able to copy compose file, then fails because docker is not running )
 2. SSH into the target server and do `docker-compose up -d`
 3. Run the playbook again
 4. Change the HTTP_AUTH to 'true'